januj170398/QuickScribe-Frontend/README.md

 npm run dev
 ```

 This will run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) (or the port specified in your terminal) to view it in your browser.
+Open [http://localhost:9002](http://localhost:9002) to view it in your browser.
 The page will auto-update as you make changes to the code.

 ## Available Scripts